Sexual Health: Genital Itching

 Both males and females should take the following steps to help prevent genital itching:

 - Keep the genital area clean and dry.
-Use mild soap and rinse well; avoid over-cleaning the vagina area.
+Use mild soap, or better yet, avoid soap completely, and rinse well with water.
+Avoid over-cleaning the vaginal area.

 - Wear loose, natural-fiber underwear and clothing.
 Change underwear at least every 24 hours.